Police corruption: Bribery

-Combating
+Challenges to Bulgarian Corruption

 Bulgaria begun undergoing political stabilisation in the late 1990s/early 2000s, after which attempts were made to fill the watchdog and counter-corruption enforcement agency hole left by the State Security.
 A telephone hotline and internet site was open for the submission of complaints to be used by the MoI Inspectorate.
 The Inspectorate was also given controlling, preventive and disciplinary functions by the Ministry of Interior Act.
 It is split into two divisions: "control of management" and "countering corruption in the Ministry of Interior".
 The 35 officers of the Inspectorate have a number of functions, ranging from assessing corruption risks, undertaking inspections aimed at reducing and preventing corruption, reviewing complaints received about the MoI and supervising the implementation of inspections.
 They report directly to the Minister of Interior.

 In 2008, Bulgaria also introduced a new intelligence and counter-intelligence agency, the State Agency for National Security (SANS).
 It is directly subordinated to the Prime Minister and exists outside the MoI, which gives the agency a degree of independence if it is tasked with investigating corruption within the MoI, particularly regarding corruption among senior officers and management.
 However, SANS is purely intelligence-gathering, and has no police powers.

 As a result of these two initiatives, 74 disciplinary sanctions were imposed against members of the Bulgarian police.
 Of these 74, six cases were referred to the prosecution, and the MoI was advised to dismiss officers accused to misconduct in a further seven of them.